Harvey Weinstein found guilty of rape in Los Angeles trial

 “Regret is not the same thing as rape,” Weinstein attorney Alan Jackson said in his closing argument.

-He urged jurors to look past the women’s emotional testimony and focus on the factual evidence.
+He urged jurors to look past the the women’s emotional testimony and focus on the factual evidence.

 “‘Believe us because we’re mad, believe us because we cried,’” Jackson said jurors were being asked to do.
 “Well, fury does not make fact.
 And tears do not make truth.”